earlbellinger/scaling-giants/README.md

 ## A seismic scaling relation for stellar age II: The red giant branch

-[Bellinger, E. P.](https://earlbellinger.com), "A seismic scaling relation for stellar age II: The red giant branch", *MNRAS Letters* submitted.
+[Bellinger, E. P.](https://earlbellinger.com), "A seismic scaling relation for stellar age II: The red giant branch", *MNRAS Letters* accepted.

-The file `scaling_age.py` is identical to that in Appendix A of that paper.
+The file `scaling_age.py` is identical to Appendix A of that paper.

 ```
 $ python3 scaling_age.py